contextgeneric/cgp-patterns/content/consumer.md

 implement `HasName`.
 Inside the function body, we call the `name` method, and print out the greeting of that name.

+Notice that in this example, we are able to implement `greet` _before_ we have any concrete implementation of `HasName`.
+Compared to before, `greet` is now _decoupled_ from the `Person` type, thus making our code more modular.

 In CGP, this new version of `greet` is considered a _context-generic_ consumer, as it is able to _generically_ consume the `HasName::name` method from any `Context` type that implements `HasName`.